--I mentioned in last month’s tater tot post farting.
-Farting is TOTALLY something to look forward to!
+-I mentioned farting in last month’s tater tot post.
+Farting is DEFINITELY something to look forward to!

--Fried Green Tomatoes (the movie) is going to be a television series.
-If you haven’t seen the movie, NOW is the time to see it.
+-Fried Green Tomatoes (the movie) is going to be adapted into a television series.
+If you haven’t yet seen the movie, now is the time.

--When I see my favorite spoons are in the drawer, that makes me happy because they give me the right amount of sugar in my coffee.
-Speaking of coffee, my afternoon coffee is something I look forward to because that is usually when I sit on the couch and call my mom.
+-Speaking of coffee, I look forward to my afternoon coffee because that is generally when I sit on the couch and call my mom.

--Writing is always something I look forward to because that is when I am most creative.
-I read recently that it is good to be creative and that it helps raise your vibration in the Universe (that is a good thing-think positive vibe), so make sure you’re taking time to do something creative weekly, whatever this might look like.
-Painting, drawing, coloring, cleaning your house, crafting, playing an instrument, calligraphy, taking pictures with your phone.
-The list is endless.
+– I look forward to writing since it is when I am most creative.
+I recently read that being creative is healthy for you and that it helps raise your vibration in the Universe (which is a good thing-think positive vibe), so make sure you’re doing something creative weekly, whatever that might be.

--When I listen to music and I hear a pleasant song, I turn it up loud, and sometimes I even randomly dance EVEN when I am in a foul mood.
-Actually MOSTLY when I am in a foul mood because I feel like that pisses off any demon spirits.
-Negative attracts negative, positive attracts positive.
-(I have no idea if demon spirits exist but after this shitshow of a year, I am NOT takin’ any chances)
+-When I listen to music and I hear a pleasant song, I turn the volume up, and occasionally I even dance, EVEN when I am in a bad mood.
+Negative attracts negative, whereas positive attracts positive.

--Crossing shit off of my to-do list.
-That feels SO DAMN GOOD.
+-Crossing tasks off of my to-do list.
+That makes me feel SO GOOD.

--Looking forward to when Anna comes home from college (actually counting the days)
+-Looking forward to Anna’s return from college (actually counting the days)

 We all need something to look forward to, and I hope this has given you something to look forward to as well.

 simply movies that give me a john Hughes’ vibe